ntnhut/LeetSolve/docs/source/Linked_List/02_LL_2_add_two_numbers_int.md

 ### Code explanation

-1. The code creates a dummy `prehead` node, which serves as the starting point of the result linked list.
+1. The code creates a dummy `prehead` node, which serves as the starting point of the resulting linked list.
 The `prehead` node is used to simplify the code for handling the first node and to ensure that the final result can be easily accessed.

 2. A pointer `node` is initialized to point to the `l1` list.
-This pointer will be used to construct the result linked list, and `l1` will be updated to store the result.
+This pointer will be used to construct the resulting linked list, and `l1` will be updated to store the result.

 3. The code sets the `next` pointer of the `prehead` node to point to the `node` (i.e., `l1`).
-This effectively hooks the result linked list to the `prehead` node.
+This effectively hooks the resulting linked list to the `prehead` node.

 4. Inside the main loop:
    - A condition checks if `l1` is not `nullptr`.
 If it's not `nullptr`, it means there are more digits in `l1` to process.
 The code adds the value of the current node in `l1` to the `sum` and advances `l1` to the next node.